Mental Illness Among Adolescent Refugees in the United States

 Gaps

-Although there are studies concerning mental health education generally, there are no current studies in regards to educating refugees about mental health concerns.
+Although there are studies concerning mental health education generally, there are no current studies regarding educating refugees about mental health concerns.
 In general, there is a lack of data on the dissemination of information to mental health care providers and how it impacts mental health.
 Thus, it is difficult to discern if the quality of health care provided to refugees has increased as a result of providers’ access to resources.

 Preferred Citation: Lloyd, Kate.
 “Mental Illness Among Adolescent Refugees in the United States.”
 Ballard Brief.
 February 2019. www.ballardbrief.org.